Recovery Help for TDLR Licensees

 Boilers: Recovering Boiler Systems After a Flood; Boiler Extensions

 On September 20, 2017, TDLR issued a Boiler Technical Gram concerning Hurricane Harvey: Boiler Extensions.
 The Technical Gram provides the conditions under which boilers with extensions and affected by Hurricane Harvey may still have their next extension approved.
-TDLR recommends owners of all affected boilers and anyone interested in TDLR's boiler program read the full text of the technical gram.
+TDLR recommends owners of all affected boilers and anyone interested in TDLR's boiler program read the full text of the technical gram (PDF).

 Water Wells: Private Wells Under Flood Waters